 Intuitive Alphabet is not specifically a children’s book, yet it is accessible to children, a book to be shared by generations.
 How can we encourage children to examine, consider and respond to the world around them?

 The exploration of nature into language has fascinated me since childhood.
 It seems almost magical, like incantations.
 It is also universal, as most of us see.
 Intuitive Alphabet reminds children, as well as adults, to look at the natural world, to understand how much we depend on nature for sustenance in all ways.

 How does language influence our relationship with the natural world and visa versa?

-Can you tell us more about the collector’s edition of the book?
+Can you tell us more about the limited edition of the book?